Engaging with Financial Industries

-What are the benefits of engaged customers in the finance industry?
+What are the benefits of customers engaging with financial industries?

 Jim Marous from the financial brand released an article about the “Nine Secrets to Building Customer Engagement in Banking.”
 I’ve condensed his list to come up with what I think are the three most important benefits.